 Using both lime and orange juices gives the chicken a real zing with a sweet back note.
 Chili powder, oregano, cumin, garlic, and onion powder, give depth.
 And the oil helps everything blend together in smooth harmony.

-It is important to have a hot pan when you throw those peppers and onions in to cook.
+It is important to have a hot pan when you throw those peppers and onions into cook.
 You want them to be crisp-tender, but with some brown edges which = flavor!
-Once you have that, throw the chicken into the pan; along with the marinade to cook through and add flavor to the veggies.
+Once you have that, remove them and then throw the chicken into the pan; along with some of the marinade to cook through.
+Return the veggies and toss them together until well coated and most of the marinade is mostly evaporated.

 Personally, fajitas are one of the few Mexican dishes that I actually use flour tortillas for.
 I'm a corn tortilla girl, but for some reason, perfect chicken fajitas seem more sandwich-like and flour seems to be a better choice.
 But if you love corn, or are gluten-free, corn tortillas work too.
 Whatever tortillas you use, just get them nice and soft and pliable so they fold over the delicious fajita mix.